-The district is centrally located in the Kashmir division of Jammu and Kashmir.
+Bandipora District: The district is located in the Kashmir division of Jammu and Kashmir.
 The economy of the district mainly depends on the Agriculture Sector.
-The District Bandipora as per census 2011 consists of 122 villages out of which 3 are uninhabited.
-The villages have been grouped into 7 Tehsils (Gurez, Bandipor and Sonawari, Ajas, Hajin, Aloosa and Tulail), 4 CD Blocks (Gurez, Bandipor, Hajin and Sumbal).
-The total population of the District is 3, 92,232 as per census 2011.
-The geographical area of the district is 3200 sq.
-Kms and the administrative center of the District is situated at Bandipora, which is 48 Km from Srinagar City.
-83.3 % of the population lives in rural areas and 16.6 % in urban areas.
+The District is famous for Paddy, Wheat and Maize production.
+The district Bandipora as per census 2011 consists of 122 villages out of which 3 are uninhabited.
+The villages have been grouped into 7 Tehsils (Gurez, Bandipor and Sonawari, Ajas, Hajin, Aloosa and Tulail), 4 CD Blocks (Gurez, Bandipor, Hajin and Sumbal) The total population of the District is 3,92,232 as per census 2011.
+The geographical area of the District is 3200 sq.
+Kms and the administrative center of the district is situated at Bandipora.
+83.3 per cent of the population lives in rural areas and 16.6 % in urban areas.
 As per Census 2011, the literacy rate of the District is 56.28 % with male and female literacy rate of 66.88 % and 44.34 % respectively.